gquere/gquere.github.io/sstic2020_writeup/step1.md

 done
 ```

 Ok so this machine runs a command over SSH on another machine which concatenates a ```pg_dump``` of a PostgreSQL database and a folder archive, gzips it then encrypts it.
-This database is the copied locally using scp, split into chunks and encrypted again into an external drive using GPG and then ... the drive is unmounted.
+This database is then copied locally using scp, split into chunks and encrypted again into an external drive using GPG and then ... the drive is unmounted.
 Uh oh, I don't have this drive anywhere in my snapshot.
 Luckyly for us there's a fail right afterwards: ```srm -r ${WORKDIR}```.
 The files were never deleted!

-After extracting these, we just need to stitch them back together using cat (did you know this was cat's original purpose?) and decrypt the archive:
+After carving these files from the temporary directory, we just need to stitch them back together using cat (did you know this was cat's original purpose?) and decrypt the archive:
 ```
 cat tmp?? > synapse.bak
 openssl enc -d -aes256 -iv 5d115a29d1e70fc7cef8441e3c4fcb53 -K ed358af6ce822480d384df2cb978576cd51297373539938ea99f26813fff525f -in synapse.bak -out synapse_dec.bak